nildiert/nildiert/README.md

 - 🤖 I'm currently learning NLP and Golang
 - 💬 Ask me about **JS, Python, Django, Keras, Tensorflow**
 - 🏃‍♂️ Fun fact: I'm trail runner
-- 💭 I dream with a world written in Rust ⚙️ ... or Golang
+- 💭 I dream with a world written in Go ... or Rust ⚙️
 - 🔨 In my free time I am working in [this...](https://github.com/nildiert/Django-socialNetwork)

 <details>